martinwozenilek/windows_update/README.md

 ## Features

+- ✅ Sets Update Orchestrator Service to Automatic and starts it (as first step)
 - ✅ Checks for available Windows Updates
-- ✅ Automatically enables and starts Windows Update service (if disabled)
 - ✅ Downloads and installs all available updates
 - ✅ Automatically restarts the system if required
 - ✅ Comprehensive logging with timestamps